Khanguye/School_District_Analysis/README.md

 ![ReadingSchoolByGradLess](Images/ReadingSchoolByGradLess.png)

 - Reading scores averages of Thomas High's 9th grade average is NaN.
-However, the performing other grades still are comparable and analized with other schools.
+However, the performing other grades still are comparable and analyzed with other schools.

 #### The school performance based on the spending per student